kimpro82/MyGame/RTK2/README.md

 ## RTK2_Call_General_Taiki_2.py (2021.03.18)
 - call and print outside generals' data from `TAIKI.DAT`
 - use `os` `bytes()`
+- not a large size data but still is open to faster enhancement

 #### Mainly added/changed part